magdesign/PocketVJ-CP-v3/README.md

 ...

-To have access via Control Panel (for mapping and presentation) you must simulate a fake keyboard, see here: http://www.fsays.eu/Blogging/Blog/Details/23
+To have remote access via Control Panel (for mapping and presentation) you must simulate a fake keyboard, see here: http://www.fsays.eu/Blogging/Blog/Details/23
-(place it in `/opt/fsaysuinput`)
+(place it in `/opt/fsaysuinput` `/opt/fsayskeyboard`)

 ...